Why should I consider this course?

 Why should I choose Oxford?

-Oxford is one of the best universities in the world and its Mathematical Finance group is world-renowned.
+Oxford is one of the best universities in the world and its Mathematical and Computational Finance group is world-renowned.
 The unparalleled combination of a top quality intellectual atmosphere, Oxford's collegiate university system and a beautiful and historic city only a short journey from London makes for a student experience second to none.

 When does the course start/finish?